aws/amazon-freertos/demos/dev_mode_key_provisioning/README.md

 dcb2 4e8d 75b3 2586 e2cc 0c
 ```

-Copy the six lines of key bytes into a file called DevicePublicKeyAsciiHex.txt.
+Copy the six lines of key bytes into a file called *DevicePublicKeyAsciiHex.txt*.
 Then use the command-line tool xxd to parse the hex bytes into binary:

 ```
 xxd -r -ps DevicePublicKeyAsciiHex.txt DevicePublicKeyDer.bin